Modeling APOKASC-3 red giants: I. The first dredge-up and red giant branch bump: Data Availability

 \section{Data Availability}

 The APOKASC-3 data catalog is available in the published paper.
-The MESA software is open source; our MESA inlists and the simulation results are available on request.
+The MESA software is open source; our MESA inlists and visualization notebooks are available on Zenodo under an open-source Creative Commons Attribution license: \dataset[doi: 10.5281/zenodo.15863879]{https://doi.org/10.5281/zenodo.15863879}; the simulation results are available on request.
 The Python programs for this project are available in the GitHub repository: \begin{itemize} \item \url{https://github.com/kailicao/mesa_apokasc.git} \end{itemize}